 - By plane from Bodø

 It's possible to approach the cliff directly from Svolvær, Lofoten major center, following the road E10 for about 20 km and also from Kabelvag, in about 15 km. along the same road, turning to left to Henningsvær (Road 816) at E10 and Road 816 junction.
 Otherwise, the shortest way to approach the cliff is from Henningsvær (less then 5 km.), or from Lyngvær (less then 5 km), a place along E10, about 20 km.
 West to Svolvær.
-The coastal road to Henningsvær crosses Djupfjord narrow isthmus in the beginning (parking before the causeway).
+The coast road to Henningsvær crosses Djupfjord narrow isthmus in the beginning (parking before the causeway).

 All the routes on Pillaren are approached following a good path, starting from the road 816 close to the isthmus and running along Djupfjord North-Western shore (on your left-hand side when you’re looking inside at the fjord).
 The trail gains the terminal moraine, which divides the fjord from the hidden inner lake.
-When you’re getting to the path’s first junction close to the moraine, don’t follow some cairns heading to right – it’s the path heading to Vagakallen-Kvandalstinden Col and Pillaren longest routes area - but follow the trail on your left-hand side.
-After a pine wood and a bit before reaching the lake, the obvious slabs are approached following a good trail forking from the main path and rising towards right along steep vegetated slopes (1 hour from the coastal road).
+When you’re getting to the path’s first junction close to the moraine, don’t follow some cairns heading to right – this is the path heading to Vagakallen-Kvandalstinden Col and Pillaren longest routes area - but follow the trail on your left-hand side.
+After a pine wood and a bit before reaching the lake, the obvious slabs are approached following a good trail forking from the main path and rising towards right along steep vegetated and rocky slopes (1 hour from the coast road).
 Some enourmous cairns mark the climbing area.

 Pillaren Routes (Norwegian Scale)